useblocks/sphinx-needs/docs/configuration.rst

    # conf.py

-   # Defining a function in conf.py is fine
+   # Defining one or more functions in conf.py is fine
    def my_custom_warning(need, log):
        # some checks
        return False

+   def my_dynamic_function(app, need, needs):
+       return "some text"

    # This assignment will deactivate incremental build support inside Sphinx
    needs_warnings = {